 “Ideas are cheap.
 Execution is everything,” he usually says.

-I would also add to that and say “ideas are cheap.
+I would also add to that and say “Ideas are cheap.
 Everyone gets them.”

 If you want to turn your idea into a business, you have to wake up and do something about it.
 There is no shortcut.
-You have to execute and with a plan.
+You have to execute with a plan.
 Otherwise, the idea just remains an idea, no matter how life-changing it sounded.

-Hiring a technical co-founder
+Hire a technical co-founder